alexanderadam/adblock_list/README.md

 # 🛑 Alex's Adblock list

-This repository hosts a curated list of adblock rules designed to enhance your browsing experience by blocking ads, trackers, and other unwanted web content.
+This repository hosts [a curated list of adblock rules](alexanderadam.txt) designed to enhance your browsing experience by blocking ads, trackers, and other unwanted web content.

 Have a look at the [installation instructions](https://alexanderadam.github.io/adblock_list/#installation) to get started!

+## Disclaimer

+The rules might change the display of websites significantly.
+Things might not work as expected, and some websites might not work at all.
+If you encounter any issues, please [open an issue](https://github.com/alexanderadam/adblock_list/issues/new) with a detailed description of the problem, including the URL of the website and screenshots if possible.
+You will find the affected hosts [here](hosts.md).

 ## Contributing